louthy/language-ext/README.md

 Improved lambda type inference |
 `IObservable<T>` extensions  |

-It started out trying to deal with issues in C#, that after using Haskell and F# started to frustrate me.
-What C# issues are we trying to fix?
-Well, we can only paper over the cracks, but here's a summary:
+It started out trying to deal with issues in C#, that after using Haskell and F# started to frustrate me:

 * Poor tuple support
 * Null reference problem